ariel-logos/ElfyLab/pages/2ffxireshadepreset.md

 <h5 style="color:#ee2222;">Important! (don't skip this 🙏) </h5>

-To properly be able to use this preset (but thiscan also apply to the previous ones!), you should defintely catch up with a previous post where I explain the wonders of the ShaderToggler plugin for ReShade (<a href="../2023/12/16/save-your-ui-2.html">link here</a>).
+To properly be able to use this preset (but thiscan also apply to the previous ones!), you should definitely catch up with a previous post where I explain the wonders of the ShaderToggler plugin for ReShade (<a href="../2023/12/16/save-your-ui-2.html">link here</a>).
 Please be aware that, as explained in the post, this requires the use of the unsigned version of ReShade (available from the official website as the "full add-on support" version).
 This can cause troubles with online games with anti-cheat software that usually whitelist the signed version of ReShade with no add-ons support.
 Please check beforehand the policy of the game you are wishing to use this version on!

-Way less problematic is is mandatory use of depth map data for some of the effects.
+Way less problematic is the mandatory use of depth map data for some of the effects.
 To enable the depth-map data, go to the ReShade add-on tab, then, look at the Generic Depth add-on.

 <div class="custom-image-container-centered">
 	<img src="/ElfyLab/img/posts/depthmap.png" style="max-height: 300px;"/>